victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 **Description:**

 This is a script for the Google Tutor Tracking Spreadsheet.
-It may help some with getting started, however it requires a gmail account.
+After entering a new student's information on your roster, you will be able to click on the "Send Emails" menu and select "Send Intro Email".
+The function will send a draft of the email to your Gmail folder labeled "Drafts".

-It will send a separate draft of the weekend email for each student (and CC to Central Support).
-That way you can verify before sending them out just in case some of them are no longer on your student roster.
+For the weekly availability email, the function will send a separate draft of the weekend email for each student (and CC to Central Support).

+That way you can verify before sending them out just in case if someone is no longer on your student roster.

 Using the project triggers, you can have the emails sent automatically to your Drafts folder every week.
-Please let me know if you have any feedback on the code!

 **Requirements:**